slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Where attestations should be published

 There are a number of opportunities and venues to publish attestations during and after the build process.
-It is recommended to publish attestations in a number of places:
+Producers SHOULD publish attestations in a number of places:

 -   **Publish attestations in a transparency log**: Once a build has been made,